 This increased US support has coincided with a dramatic escalation of the conflict between local Pakistani insurgents and their government.
 It is difficult to know how many have died in Pakistan since 2004 due to the violence and how many of those are civilians.

 Most of the fighting is concentrated in the Northwest, near the border with Afghanistan, but the bloodshed not infrequently affects civilians throughout Pakistan.
 Sectarian conflict targeting the country’s minority Shia population has been on the rise in recent years.
-A March 2013 car bombing in Karachi killed 45 and wounded 146.

 The US began its semi-covert campaign of drone strikes in 2004 to kill Al Qaeda and Taliban forces based in Northern Pakistan.
 These strikes have killed about 3,000 people, including many civilians, as of March 2014.
 The arguments about how many of the dead are civilians are nearly as intense as the disputes about the legality of the strikes.
 Many legal scholars regard them as clear violations of international law.